xItem added to basket

 free UK shipping PCCS pays your UK postage

 We are unable to supply this book to customers in the US.
-We are expecting a US edition to be published Autumn 2012.
+The US edition was published in Autumn 2013.

 This diary, under the title "My Trip to China", was written by 20-year-old Carl Ransom Rogers during his six month journey to the Far East in 1922.
 This never-before-published diary reveals intimate details of the religious faith, cross-cultural interactions, and emerging ideas on relationships, leadership, social injustice, and education of a man who was to become one of the world's most influential psychologists.
 Within its pages readers can share in the wonder of the journey that Rogers himself in his later life called "an absolutely mind-boggling experience".